gurleenkaur02/wheelchair-codes-cad/README.md

 # wheelchair-codes-cad
-codes, cad models and circuit schematics for the  wheelchair
+codes, circuit schematics for the  wheelchair